slatedocs/slate/source/index.md

 			<td>pccn</td>
 			<td>Credit card unique identifier (hash) while obscuring actual number.
 IdentityMind will supply procedure to generate hash.
 			<br><br>
-			<b>Note</b>: The hash must be of the full card number, not a masked or tokenized representation.</td>
+			<b>Note</b>: The hash must be of the full card number, not a masked or tokenized representation.
+Maximum length is 128 characters.</td>
 			<td>Yes, if the provided tid does not refer to a transaction previously processed by eDNA.</td>
 		</tr>
 		<tr>
 			<td>Number Token</td>
 			<td>pcct</td>
 			<td>A masked or tokenized version of the credit card number.
-IdentityMind will supply procedure to generate token.</td>
+IdentityMind will supply procedure to generate token.
+Maximum length is 64 characters.</td>
 			<td>Yes, if the provided tid does not refer to a transaction previously processed by eDNA.</td>
 		</tr>
 		<tr>
 			<td>Issuer Country</td>
 			<td>ric</td>
 			<td>The issuer country of the card used in the transaction.
-The country code is the two letter abbreviation as defined in ISO-3166-1.</td>
+The country code is the two letter abbreviation as defined in ISO-3166-1.
+Maximum length is two characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>